OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

 When you have your OpenVidu public url, you must set it in `OPENVIDU_SERVER_URL` variable [**in the app**](https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-ionic/src/app/app.component.ts#L19){:target="_blank"} and in the `openvidu.publicurl` parameter used to run *openvidu-server* (see next point)

-6) _openvidu-server_ and _Kurento Media Server_ must be up and running in your development machine.
+6) OpenVidu Platform service must be up and running in your development machine.
 The easiest way is running this Docker container which wraps both of them (you will need [Docker CE](https://store.docker.com/search?type=edition&offering=community){:target="_blank"})

 ```bash
 docker run -p 4443:4443 --rm -e openvidu.secret=MY_SECRET -e openvidu.publicurl=YOUR_OPENVIDU_PUBLIC_URL openvidu/openvidu-server-kms:2.12.0